Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     **Signum Ignorantiae:** Your Cosmic Flare now deals :damage-psychic: **Psychic** damage and its damage die becomes a :die-d6: d6.
 On a hit, the creature is :material-crosshairs-gps: **Marked** by you.

     **Bastio Veritatis:** When a :material-crosshairs-gps: **Marked** creature that you can see is hit by an attack from your ally, you can use your :rsc-reaction:**Reaction** to cast *Guiding Bolt* against it.
 When you do, add your spellcasting modifier to the spells damage roll and its damage type becomes :damage-psychic: **Psychic** damage.

 === "**[Locked] Prosperity**"

-    *A figure of the Avatar of Wealth appears behind you, your fingertips shimmers with gold and silver.
-You see the worth and values of all objects within your vision*
+    *A figure of the Avatar of Wealth appears behind you, your fingertips shimmering with gold and silver.
+You perceive the worth and value of all objects within your vision.*

+    **Investment Liquidation:** You have the ability to use your :rsc-reaction:**Reaction** to destroy an amount of SP on your person to enhance an attack, increases healing, or damage reduction:

+    - **Efficiency Investment:** When you or a friendly creature you can see hits with an attack, you can increase the damage dealt by :die-d10:1d10 for every 1,000 SP you destroy.
-    **Abundance of Wealth:** When a friendly creature you can see is targeted by a spell or an effect that restores hit points or grants temporary hit points, it adds your Wisdom modifier (minimum of +1) to the total hit points or the number of temporary hit points it gains.
+    - **Health Insurance:** When you or a friendly creature you can see is targeted by a spell or effect that restores hit points or grants temporary hit points, you can increase the total hit points or the number of temporary hit points gained by :die-d10:1d10 for every 1,000 SP you destroy.

-    **Investment Liquidation:** When you or a friendly creature you can see takes damage, you can use your :rsc-reaction:**Reaction** to destroy a total of 1,000 silver on your person or your targetted creature.
-For every 1,000 silver you destroy, reduce the damage by 1d10.
+    - **Damage Reimbursement:** When you or a friendly creature you can see takes damage, you can reduce the damage received by :die-d10:1d10 for every 1,000 SP you destroy.

+=== "**[Locked] Equillibrium**"

+    *Multiple flat, semi-transparent blue tablets materialize, displaying cryptic combinations of numbers, letters, and figures, hovering before you.
+One of your eyes radiates a blue hue, granting you the power to decipher the scripts that foretell fortunes.*

+    **Restore Balance:** When a creature you see within 60 feet has :d20-adv:**Advantage** or :d20-disadv:**Disadvantage** on a :die-d20: D20 Check, you can use your :rsc-reaction:**Reaction** to nullify one instance of its :d20-adv:**Advantage** and :d20-disadv:**Disadvantage**.

 [Reach]: ../../equipment/weapon/index.md#reach
 [Thrown]: ../../equipment/weapon/index.md#thrown